Search Rock Island Real Estate Transactions

 There are many exemptions and conditions that may increase or reduce the fee charged when the document is recorded.
 For example, if someone executes a quitclaim deed or trust, the fee for that transaction could be less than the fee for a normal transaction.

-Are the real estate transactions that you see in the paper legal notices?
+Are the real estate transactions that you see in the paper legal notices? - Top

 Absolutely not.
 Most newspapers run real estate transactions for reader interest.
 There is no binding or legal requirement to publish real estate transactions for reader interest.
 If there is a price difference that you are aware of, do not worry.
 It will have no effect on your property taxes or any aspect of your property.

-Why are you allowed to publish real estate transactions?
+Why are you allowed to publish real estate transactions? - Top

 Real estate transactions, like many other categories of information, fall into the public record that has existed since the birth of our nation.
 Bankruptcies, foreclosures, and many other forms of legal filings are all part of the public record.

-Will my real estate transactions appear in the newspaper or online?
+Will my real estate transactions appear in the newspaper or online? - Top

 Public records are picked up by thousands of companies across the country and abroad.
 Many newspapers publish complete lists of real estate transactions.
 Sometimes space is limited and not all transactions can be published.
 Regardless of your transaction being published or not, it will still be part of the public record.

-Is there any way I can keep my real estate transaction out of the public record?
+Is there any way I can keep my real estate transaction out of the public record? - Top

 Many people set up trusts in an effort to maintain privacy on certain information about a transaction.
 A trust designates another representative, such as a bank or trust company, that is the name recorder on the deed for all pertinent documents.
 If you feel this is an option for you, please contact your attorney.

-If the information in the newspaper or online is listed as incorrect in terms of an address, etc., who should I contact?
+If the information in the newspaper or online is listed as incorrect in terms of an address, etc., who should I contact? - Top

 Presenting public records requires keypunching data, so there's always the possibility that the information may be typed incorrectly.
 Mistakes may originate on the county level or with companies working from print records.

-The best option is to first verify the information with the county recorder’s office in which the property was sold.
+The best option is first to verify the information with the county recorder's office in which the property was sold.
 They may ask you to come in to accomplish this.
 It is always a good idea to double check this information.
 Just as it is good to look at your credit report periodically, it is a good idea to check your public records for mistakes.

 Here is a list of all the county recorder offices and their contact information for your convenience: